 How is it Delivered?

-The online DSE training course from First Response helps all levels of employees meet the requirements of the ‘Display Screen Equipment Regulations’ by following the Health and Safety Executive’s Guidance note on the Regulations L26 and ensure they are not exposing themselves to risk.
+The online DSE training course from First Response (First Aid) Ltd helps all levels of employees meet the requirements of the ‘Display Screen Equipment Regulations’ by following the Health and Safety Executive’s Guidance note on the Regulations L26 and ensures they are not exposing themselves to risk.

 Content of the Module

-The aim of the module is to provide trainees with the ability to understand the hazards associated with display screen use and the actions they can take to ensure an ergonomic workstation.
+The aim of the module is to provide learners with the ability to understand the hazards associated with display screen use and the actions they can take to set up an ergonomic workstation.

-Please note: the module will also enable trainees to complete the First Response User Workstation Assessment (UWA) which in turn ensures compliance with Regulation 2 of the Display Screen Equipment Regulations relating to Workstation assessments.
+Please note: the training will also enable learners to complete the First Response (First Aid) Ltd’s User Workstation Assessment (UWA) which in turn ensures compliance with Regulation 2 of the Display Screen Equipment Regulations relating to Workstation assessments.

 First Response (First Aid) Ltd have some of the most amazing trainers out there and anybody who has had the pleasure of attending any one of the many courses would fully agree with this statement.